Tararua Tramping Club

 We welcome new people at all club activities.

 Welcome to the Tararua Tramping Club and to our web site.
 If you are interested in outdoor activities, conservation issues, or simply need some healthy exercise and want to meet some friendly people, we may have what you're looking for.

 Established in 1919, TTC is the longest established tramping club in Wellington.
 Our membership is over 600.
 We are one of some 300 outdoor recreational clubs and societies affiliated to the national body, Federated Mountain Clubs of New Zealand.

-Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, biking, youth programme and climbing and mountaineering.
+Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, conservation. biking, youth programme and climbing and mountaineering.
 Have a look at our activities page for more details.

 What's In a Name?

 The club takes its name from the Tararua mountain range lying about 50km north of Wellington and covering 155,000 hectares.

 This is a rugged area of steep sided hills covered largely in native beech forest with wind-lashed ridges of rotten rock and tussock grass rising to over 1,500 metres in places.
 On a fine summer's day the ridges and peaks provide great views not only of the Tararua range itself, but far beyond to Mt Taranaki in the north-west, the Wairarapa valley in the east, south to Wellington harbour and the Kaikoura range and west to Kapiti Island and the Marlborough Sounds.
 For much of the winter snow blankets the higher bush and the tops - an awesome place to be when the weather is kind!

 On the sides of the ranges precipitous streams flow from the open tops, down through the beech forest, combining to form rivers sometimes flowing along open grassy valleys and sometimes slowing to form deep pools in narrow gorges.